 genimage to create the image, run

 packimage to create the ramdisk:

 Export and Import Image¶

-Note: There is a current restriction that exported 2.7 xCAT images cannot be imported on 2.8 xCAT https://sourceforge.net/p/xcat/bugs/3813/.
-This is no longer a restrictions, if you are running xCAT 2.8.3 or later.
+There is a current restriction that exported 2.7 xCAT images cannot be imported on 2.8 xCAT https://sourceforge.net/p/xcat/bugs/3813/.

 We want to create a system of making xCAT images more portable so that they can be shared and prevent people from reinventing the wheel.
 While every install is unique there are some things that can be shared among different sites to make images more portable.
 In addition, creating a method like this allows us to create snap shots of images we may find useful to revert to in different situations.

-Image exporting and importing are supported for stateful (diskful) and stateless (diskless) clusters.
+Image exporting and importing is supported for stateful (diskful) and stateless (diskless) clusters.
 The following documentation will show how to use imgexport to export images and imgimport to import images.

 Exporting an image¶

 lsdef -t osimage myimage Object name: myimage exlist=/install/custom/netboot/sles/compute1.exlist imagetype=linux netdrivers=e1000 osarch=ppc64le osname=Linux osvers=sles12 otherpkgdir=/install/post/otherpkgs/sles12/ppc64 otherpkglist=/install/custom/netboot/sles/compute1.otherpkgs.pkglist pkgdir=/install/sles11/ppc64le pkglist=/install/custom/netboot/sles/compute1.pkglist postinstall=/install/custom/netboot/sles/compute1.postinstall profile=compute1 provmethod=netboot rootimgdir=/install/netboot/sles12/ppc64le/compute1 synclists=/install/custom/netboot/sles/compute1.list